Name of Staff: Prakash V. Arumugam

 Current research interest is in the area of foreign direct investment between East Asia and Southeast Asian economies.
 Also conducts research in distance learning and adult motivation including retention studies, student support and assessment design.

-1. Stakeholder’s Expectation on Employee Well-Being: A Case Study of Open Distance Learning (ODL) University – Institute of Research and Innovation Research Grant (December 2016 – ongoing) – Co-Researcher
+1. Stakeholder’s Expectation on Employee Well-Being: A Case Study of Open Distance Learning (ODL) University – Institute of Research and Innovation Research Grant (December 2016 – April 2018) – Co-Researcher

 2. A Study of factors that are hindering the students’ success in ODL programmes of WOU and designing strategies to enhance students’ successes rate. – Institute of Research and Innovation Research Grant (December 2016 – ongoing) – Co-Researcher